dhruv1972/freelancehub/README.md

 Overview
 FreelanceHub is a freelance service marketplace connecting clients with freelancers.
 This repo contains a React client (already set up on your machine) and an Express + TypeScript API in `server/`.

+What this is (student project)
+- Built incrementally by weeks (see timeline below)
+- Focused on clarity over complexity; simple patterns and readable code
+- Uses a dev-only header (`x-user-email`) to simulate auth during early weeks

 Project Timeline (7 weeks, 30h/week)
 - Week 1: Project setup, auth foundation, health endpoint, docs
 - Week 2: Profiles, project posting, search, basic proposals